luisrodge/code.rodgetech.com/content/blog/conditionals/index.md

 #### First: Logical operators

-In the previous post we went over the common operators that you will mostly be working with however I deliberately didnt cover another type of common operator because it goes hand in hand with conditionals - these are the logical operators.
+In the previous post we went over the common types of operators that you will mostly be working with however I deliberately didn't cover another type of common operator because it goes hand in hand with conditionals - these are the logical operators.

 We can use logical operators to connect two or more conditions (comparisons) that will result to either a true or false value.